nocapro/scn-landing-web/docs/flow.todo.md

 ===

+make the hero more amazing

-===
+=== DONE

-1. change logo to this symbol
+1. change logo, recreate by using this ◮
-2. the name is not scn-ts, it is SCN from Symbolic Context Notation 3.
+2. the name is not scn-ts, it is SCN
+3. improve header. also add discord

-===
+=== DONE

 add to landing page